timoclsn/homee-vaccination-notifier-bw/README.md

 - Add homee ID to `.env`
 - Add homee webhook key to `.env`
 - Adapt PLZ `.env`
+- For `code.js` add "Vermittlungscode" to `.env
 - `npm install`
 - `node code.js` or `node appointment.js`

 ## Scripts

 - `code.js` ist used to get a "Vermittlungscode"
-- `node appointment.js` is used to check for appointments if you have a "Vermittlungscode"
+- `appointment.js` is used to check for appointments if you have a "Vermittlungscode"